discoverygarden/dgi_fontello/README.md

-Download the desired fontello configuration on the [Fontello](http://fontello.com/) site, extract the fontello folder to 'sites/all/libraries' directory, and RENAME the fontello folder to 'saas_fontello'.
+Download the desired fontello configuration on the [Fontello](http://fontello.com/) site, extract the fontello folder to 'sites/all/libraries' directory, and RENAME the fontello folder to 'dgi_fontello'.
 The config.json will automatically be parsed and iterated on to compile the font names with there associated CSS classes.